abailoni/cellpose-training-gui/docs/spacem_annotator/label_rois/label_rois.md

 # Label Regions of Interest
-When you have selected the regions of interest, you can start labeling.
-Creating manual annotations can be done using two different software:
+When you have selected regions of interest, you can start labeling.
+Currently, creating manual annotations can be done both in Napari and QuPath:
 ```{toctree}
 ---
 maxdepth: 1